Frequently Asked Questions

 Please keep in mind this is a tattoo so mild discomfort is to be expected.
-I use topical anesthetics to ease that discomfort for my clients.
+Topical anesthetics are used to ease any discomfort.
 Most people rate the pain level between a 1-3 on a scale of 1-10 ( 10 being extremely painful).
-Most of my clients fall asleep during the procedure and you can't sleep if you're in pain!
+Most clients fall asleep during the procedure and you can't sleep if you're in pain!

 How long does microshading last?

 Microshading is a semi-permanent method of tattooing that ideally can last up to 3 years in the skin depending on the skin type.
-This technique requires an eight-week Perfection session (touch up) after the initial session to complete the brows.
+This technique requires a 12 week Perfection session (touch up) after the initial session to complete the brows.
 Additionally, clients must return annually for a color boosting session to touch up any color that may have faded.

 About how long is one session?

 You should expect to spend about 3 hours at your first appointment.
 What will take the most time is mapping your brows, the actual application of the pigment itself is relatively quick.
 Perfection sessions and preliminary consultation appointments also require less time than the first visit.

 How much downtime will be required after my procedure?

 There is a 14 day healing period.
 Expect the brows to peel during the healing period, after peeling the brows will get very light almost as if they disappeared.
 It can take up to 45 days for all the color to return after the brows peel.
 For mature clients the time frame can be longer.
 This is a PROCESS.
 The entire healing and aftercare process will be explained in detail at your first appointment.

 What if I've had tattooed my brows in the past?